 I didn’t do too well at school and then when I left didn’t want to do college.
 I ended up not doing much in the day.
 I didn’t see a future.

-Alex didn’t have the skills that an employer would need but his foster career had offered him the chance to stay on in his foster home if he started an apprenticeship and so getting into employment was crucial to keeping a roof over his head.
+Alex didn’t have the skills that an employer would need but his foster carer had offered him the chance to stay on in his foster home if he started an apprenticeship and so getting into employment was crucial to keeping a roof over his head.

 To increase his chance of getting work, Alex joined Brathay’s “Get Real” programme for care leavers.
 The programme focused on personal development and linked this to employment skills.
 Over the ten week course Alex became a vital member of the team and his confidence grew.